bronzeRaf/HomeAutomations/FeederLightProject/FishFeederLight/README.md

 # Fish Feeder

+*This is a lighter version of the original Fish Feeder APP.*
 A project for controlling fish aquarium devices over the Internet.
 This project works with Arduino, NodeMCU and EPS8266 boards.